dsteves28/CyberSecurity-Bootcamp/13. Elk Stack Project/README.md

 - Update the config file to include Web 1 and Web 2.
 - Run the playbook, and navigate to ansible container to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:
+Answer the following questions to fill in the blanks:
 - Which file is the playbook?
 Where do you copy it? .yml & Copy this onto the Elk server
 - Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?
 Ansible config.yml and the machine Filebeat is installed on is specified in the Ansible config.yml
 - URL to navigate to in order to check that the ELK server is running. http://40.83.184.101:5601/app/kibana#/home